Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - `source="Linux_login.csv" host="Linux_server" sourcetype="csv" name="A user account was locked out"`
 - `source="Linux_login.csv" host="Linux_server" sourcetype="csv" name="A user account was deleted"`
+- Likewise `attack_name="Oracle.9i.TNS.OneByte.DoS` could be another useful piece of information for the query

 - You can become even more specific to query for a specific domain or a specific day